slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You never know what is enough until you know what is more than enough."
 -- William Blake*

-> *"Where there is too much, something is missing."
+> *"Where there is too much, something is missing." (...)
+"Sunshine all the time makes a desert."
--- Proverb*
+-- Proverbs*

 ### How to balance an imbalance?